hugojosefson/robotium-samples/README.txt

 This git repo contains some Android open source apps, plus some tests written using Robotium.

-To download these samples, including the apps required: git checkout --recursive git://github.com/jayway/robotium-samples.git
+To download these samples, including the apps required: git clone --recursive git://github.com/jayway/robotium-samples.git

-...or, if you don't already have git 1.7 or later: git checkout git://github.com/jayway/robotium-samples.git cd robotium-samples git submodule init git submodule update
+...or, if you don't already have git 1.7 or later: git clone git://github.com/jayway/robotium-samples.git cd robotium-samples git submodule init git submodule update